amirsojoodi/Manuals-and-Tutorials/English/WritingChallenge/01-WorkAndCareer/README.md

 23. People person = a warm, friendly person who is good at working with others and communicates well with them

-24. Poker face = a person who has a poker face (not “is a poker face”) does not show or reveal any emotion
+24. Poker face = a person who has a poker face (not "is a poker face") does not show or reveal any emotion

-25. Quiet as a mouse = describes someone who doesn’t make any noise; a very quiet person
+25. Quiet as a mouse = describes someone who doesn't make any noise; a very quiet person

 26. Salt of the earth = describes a good person who is simple, reliable, and trustworthy; can also be negative because it implies the person is not sophisticated